MrKampla/solidity-dynamic-array/README.md

 ## Description

 Have you ever wanted to create a resizable, in-memory Solidity array?
+Or a dynamic in-memory mapping?
 If you answered “yes”, then this library is for you.
 In order to create an in-memory Solidity Array, you have to specify its length upfront in order for the compiler to allocate enough memory.
 With solidity-dynamic-array package, you can use DynamicArray library together with LinkedList struct in order to fully utilize dynamic, resizable arrays.
 I was aiming to reproduce the JavaScript ES6 array methods, so you can enjoy functions such as map, filter and reduce etc. that we all know and love.
+Moreover, this package exports another dynamic in-memory data structure that is not available in native Solidity: a fully in-memory mapping object!
+Map struct uses dynamic arrays under the hood and thanks to that, you can create and edit mappings fully in memory.

 ## Install